philc/shoulda.js/README.markdown

     Tests.run();

 That's it.
-The test results are logged using console.log().
-To see the rest of the available assertions, just glance through the source.
+The test results are output using console.log().
+To see the other available assertions, just glance through the source.

 Stubs
 -----
-Stubbing means to replace methods that you want to control in your test.
+Stubbing means to replace methods that you want to control for the duration of your test.
 You'll often want to stub out expensive methods like talking to the network, or methods which would make your test easier to write.
-Shoulda provides a simple way to stub out methods:
+Shoulda provides a simple way to stub out properties and methods:

     stub(document, "getElementById", function(id) { assert.equal(id, "marioCharacter"); });
     or